-Furthermore, the ideal work environment takes individual interests into consideration while choosing and preparing for a career is essential to be satisfied at work.
-Job satisfactions spills over into all facets of life, and so being happy at work is important for being satisfied in general.
+Furthermore, the ideal work environment takes individual interests into consideration when choosing a career.
+It is essential to be satisfied at work.
+Job satisfaction spills over into all facets of life, so being happy at work is important for being satisfied in general.

-Positions in the security field are often based on these workplace elements, and a career in security is appealing because of the fascinating opportunities at work.
-For candidates looking to get started in a career in the security industry that incorporate all of these factors, consider these top ten options for the most exciting jobs in security.
+Positions in the security field are often based on these workplace elements.
+And a career in security is appealing because of the fascinating opportunities at work.
+For candidates looking to get started in a career in the security industry that incorporates all of these factors, consider these top ten options for the most exciting jobs in security.

-1. Private Security Contractor:
+1. Private Security Contractor

 With additional specialized training in computer operations and systems, security professionals can enter into one of the most in-demand professions in today’s workforce.
-Cybersecurity professionals could find positions as systems analysts, information systems specialist, and cyber threat analyst.
+Cybersecurity professionals could find positions as systems analysts, information systems specialists, and cyber threat analysts.
 Jobs are available with the federal government, state governments, corporations, educational institutions, and other organizations interested in protecting information.

-3. Secret Service:
+3. Secret Service

 .
 Another interesting responsibility of the Secret Service is to maintain the currency of the U.S. through fraud protection.
-The Secret Service hires special agents, uniformed division agents, contract specialists, intelligence research specialists, fingerprint specialists, criminal research specialists, and physical security specialists, and a background in security is a solid start for getting started in a career with this agency.
+The Secret Service hires special agents, uniformed division agents, contract specialists, intelligence research specialists, fingerprint specialists, criminal research specialists, and physical security specialists.
+Candidates with a background in security have a solid start for getting started in a career with this agency.

-4. Law Enforcement:
+4. Law Enforcement

 One of the fundamental positions in security is the law enforcement position within communities to protect citizens, prevent crime, and maintain order.
 Requirements to enter into a law enforcement career vary by location and agency, but a background in security is a solid starting point for most positions.
 Law enforcement positions require physical, critical thinking, and creative thinking abilities, along with the ability to think on one’s feet.
 Situations change with every call, and law enforcement officers meet and work with a diverse group of people, making it one of the most challenging and exciting careers to enter.

-5. Mission Support:
+5. Mission Support

-Mission support specialists are hired by a variety of agencies and organizations to aid in operations of various divisions.
-Some of the responsibilities of a mission support specialist could include managing data, agency and personnel coordination, make recommendations for procedures and intelligence, and other duties that involve strategic planning and evaluation of security or other types of operations.
+Mission support specialists work for a variety of agencies and organizations to aid in the operations of various divisions.
+Some of the responsibilities of a mission support specialist could include managing data, agency, and personnel coordination, making recommendations for procedures and intelligence, and other duties that involve strategic planning and evaluation of security or other types of operations.

-6. Crime Prevention Specialist:
+6. Crime Prevention Specialist

-Crime prevention specialists have the opportunity to work with many different groups of people, from law enforcement agencies to local community groups and schools.
-The purpose of the crime prevention specialist position is to appraise, analyze, and anticipate the potential for crime risk in a certain area, and then making recommendations and developing policies and procedures to ensure safety in a community.
-This position requires a lot of creative and critical thinking and analytical ability.
-These skills are helpful in developing strategic plans to maintain safety and security within communities, and agencies that work with crime prevention specialists include local and state police departments, retail corporations, and the federal government.
-Working with the Department of Homeland Security, for example, a crime prevention specialists helps to assess and plan for emergency response situations.
-The job position often requires travel, whether within a local area or around the nation, and crime prevention specialists have the opportunity to collaborate with many individuals, groups, and other agency representatives.
+Individuals use these skills to develop strategic plans.
+The goal is to maintain safety and security within communities, and agencies that work with crime prevention specialists.
+Some collaborators include local and state police departments, retail corporations, and also the federal government.
+Working with Homeland Security, for example, a crime prevention specialist helps to assess and plan for emergency response situations.
+The job often requires travel, whether within a local area or around the nation.
+Additionally, crime prevention specialists have the opportunity to collaborate with many individuals, groups, and other agency representatives.

-7. Immigration Officers:
+7. Immigration Officers

-8. Travel Security:
+8. Travel Security

 Travel security officers could have a variety of different job descriptions.
 One that allows for travel to exotic and interesting destinations is to work as a traveling security officer, providing security to private citizens or public figures when they travel around the nation or out of the country.
-Other travel security officers might work within a state, county, or other limited geographical area, but they will travel to different locations with a specific client or to protect a client’s property.
+Other travel security officers might work within a state, county, or other limited geographical areas, but they will travel to different locations with a specific client or protect a client’s property.
 This position is exciting because of the travel and opportunity to work with new clients and in different situations.

-9. Casino Security:
+9. Casino Security

-10. Private Investigator:
+10. Private Investigator